fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 I still don't have it completely figured out, but I have enough to get by with a sense of confidence and calm that I've never felt before.
 I think that we're social animals and that spiritual growth also happens in a community.
 But a period of peace and isolation will definitely teach you a lot.
-Try it out, and report back, I promise it's worth it.
+Try it out and report back -- I promise it's worth it.

 ---